rmlane/bscContentHelpers/README.md

 (`html_draft()`) or the excellent [R Markdown documentation](https://bookdown.org/yihui/rmarkdown/) for more examples.

+## Create a New Knit Function

+You probably don’t need to do this.

 ## Google Drive Integration

 Templates and documents are stored in a [BSC Content folder on Google